 Note: The LCAT is a license unique to New York State.
-There is no established licensure path for creative arts therapists in New Jersey.
+The NYU Art Therapy program places students for clinical internships in New York and New Jersey.

-The program also qualifies a student upon graduation to take the voluntary Art Therapy Credentials Board exam (AT-BC).
+The program also qualifies a student upon graduation to take the voluntary Art Therapy Credentials Board exam (BC).

 - District of Columbia

 - New Hampshire